leangjia/blender_docs/manual/interface/controls/templates/color_picker.rst

 .. note::

-   In Blender, the *Hex* and HSV/HSL values are automatically :term:`gamma` corrected however, for the RGB values, they are in Scene Linear color space, and are therefore not gamma corrected.
+   In Blender, the *Hex* and HSV/HSL values are automatically :term:`Gamma` corrected however, for the RGB values, they are in Scene Linear color space, and are therefore not gamma corrected.
    For more information, see the :doc:`Color Management and Exposure </render/color_management>` page.